-The South Fork is probably best known among paddlers for its Class IV/V gorge downstream of Craig's Beach.
-The rapid are Class IV or V depending on river levels and how you rate rapids.
+The South Fork is probably best known among rafters and kayakers for its Class IV/V gorge downstream of Craig's Beach.
+The rapids are Class IV or V depending on river levels and how you rate rapids.
 This a short section of challenging and fun rapid in a narrow gorge that would be tough to hike out of if you're having problems.

 Mile 0: Put-in at Steven Memorial Bridge on the South Fork Road.